frederic-perez/AmE-dictionary/data/idioms.md

 __be (flat) on (one’s) back__ To have no strength or ability to get up.
 Often used when someone is sick or injured, but it can be used figuratively as well. _Oh man, I’m flat on my back with this flu.
 I haven’t been out of bed in days!_
 __be (just) good friends__ A phrase used to emphasize that two people are not in a romantic relationship. _Oh, he’s not my boyfriend—we’re just good friends._
 __be (of) no use to man or beast__ To be completely useless; to serve no purpose; to be unsuitable to anyone or anything. _After 20 years, my faithful old truck finally broke down for good.
 It’s no use to man or beast anymore._
-__be (one’s) last resort__ To be the only remaining thing or person that may help one or be of any use after all other options have been exhausted.
+__be (one’s) last resort__ :two: To be the only remaining option that may help one or be of any use after all other options have been exhausted. _I didn’t really want to ask Mr. Stadler to write my college recommendation, but he’s my last resort at this point._
-__be (someone’s) call__ :dart: To be ultimately left up to someone to decide.
+__be (someone’s) call__ :dart::two: To be ultimately left up to someone to decide. _I don’t really care what movie we see—it’s your call._
 __be (someone’s) huckleberry__ :two: _(dated)_ To be well or perfectly suited to someone’s job, need, or purpose.
 Primarily heard in US. _You need someone to go break your brother out of jail?
 Buddy, I’m your huckleberry._
 __be (stuck) in a rut__ To become seemingly trapped or stuck in a mundane, non-changing pattern of life, work, and/or personal behavior. _I had so many ambitions when I first graduated from college, but now I feel like I’m in a rut._
-__be (the) bomb__ To be excellent, extremely entertaining, or of very high quality.
+__be (the) bomb__ :two: To be excellent, extremely entertaining, or of very high quality. _This steak I ordered is bomb!_ _I’m not usually a fan of action films, but that one was the bomb!_
 __be a blank slate__
 __be a cake walk__
 __be a different kettle of fish__ To be entirely different in scope or description from someone or something that was just being discussed.